National Science Foundation, Award IIS-0916345

 detection.

-Detailed descriptions of our current research and educational
+Detailed descriptions of our research and educational

-activities, and results/findings are
+activities and results are

 available here.